MicrosoftDocs/windows365/Windows365/includes/resize-other-requirements.md

 ### Other requirements

-In order to use **Resize** there must be available licenses in inventory for the resized Cloud PC configuration.
+In order to use **Resize** there must be available licenses in the inventory for the resized Cloud PC configuration.

 To **Resize** a Cloud PC, it must have a status of **Provisioned** in the Windows 365 provisioning node.